k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 Once the Catalog is created based on files, a process can be defined to receive the files and mask them.

 To illustrate the **File Cataloging** E2E process, the *File Cataloging - Demo* extension is available, and can be found on the [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md)'s list of the extensions.
-This extension can be installed into your project, and it offers several comprehensive examples of file cataloging (for various file types).
+This extension can be installed into your project, and it offers several comprehensive examples of file cataloging.
+The extension includes the flows examples for CSV, XML, JSON, AVRO and HTTP formats.
 Instructions on how to use the extension can be found in its README file.

 ## Creating Transformation Flows